tejgop/ngx_http_eightc_module/README.md

 EightC is an esoteric language for the web.
 It has 1000 cells (variables) by default.
 Currently, EightC only supports one-level loops.

-It is named EightC because it used to have only eight symbols, now the name makes no sense :)
+It is named EightC because it used to have only eight symbols, now there are 10 so the name makes no sense :)

-EightC is based on a foul-named language that I do not want to mention on this page.
+EightC is inspired by Brainf***.

 ##### Example: